 About the project

-Council would like your help in preparing a Landscape Masterplan for Robert Pymble Park, the parkland bounded by Park Crescent and Alma Street at Pymble.
+Council is preparing a Landscape Masterplan for Robert Pymble Park, the parkland bounded by Park Crescent and Alma Street at Pymble.

 Robert Pymble Park is classified as a District Park within Council’s Open Space System.
 District Parks have features that attract people from outside the immediate neighbourhood, such as: